mokone-september/Find-Me-Issues/README.md

 1) Search for Projects: Enter keywords or select programming languages and project categories to search for projects.

-2) Filter by Starts and Forks Level: Use the starts filter and the forks filter to narrow down projects that match your experience.
+2) Filter by Starts and Forks Level: Use the stars and forks filters to discover projects that align with your preferences or experience level.

-3) Explore Project Details: Read the a brief description about the project and its issues.
+3) Explore Project Details: Read a brief description about the project and its issues.

 4) Get Started: Follow the provided links to the project's repository's issues and start contributing.